meorkamalmeorsulaiman/nso/part-6/README.md

-# Working with RESTCONF
+# Working with Northbound API

-The idea that we use python code to get the interface attributes
+The idea that we use northbound API to interact with NSO.
+Legacy way for northbound interfaces are cli and web interface.
+More details on supported APIs from DevNet [Northbound API](https://developer.cisco.com/docs/nso-guides-6.3/northbound-apis-introduction/#introduction)

 ## Get interface on R1